Understanding Data Privacy Fundamentals in the Modern World

-For most organizations, data is the one of the most important assets.
+For most organizations, data is one of the most important assets.
 Many operations revolve around the collection, use, and sharing of data and information.
-Organizations may adopt a variety of data management practices and processes to organize and define data, but they may not apply appropriate rigor for ensuring the privacy of that data – or may not understand the need for providing protection and security of the organization’s data.
-As regulations to support enhanced data privacy become more common, it is essential that all data management and insurance professionals understand and apply the concepts of data privacy, data protection, and data security.
+Organizations may adopt a variety of data management practices and processes to organize and define data, but they may not apply appropriate rigor for ensuring the privacy of that data, or may not understand the need for providing protection and security of the organization’s data.
+As regulations to support enhanced data privacy become more common, it is essential that all of a company’s employees understand and apply the concepts of data privacy, data protection, and data security.

 Basic Definitions